Asymptotic properties of short-range interaction functionals: Verification of short-range interaction properties

-If additionally $ \lambda_d(A)>0 $, the maximizers of the upper semicontinuous envelope of $ {\hat\e} $ converge to the uniform measure on $ A $. \end{theorem} The results concerning the non-translation-invariant modifications of the above interaction can be obtained similarly, see Section~\ref{sec:translation_dependent}.
-Note however that the variable density version of the Persson-Strang algorithm involves modifying the term $ m_2(\omega_N) $ in
+If additionally $ \lambda_d(A)>0 $, the maximizers of the upper semicontinuous envelope of $ \hat\e $ converge to the uniform measure on $ A $. \end{theorem} The results concerning the non-translation-invariant modifications of the above interaction can be obtained similarly, see Section~\ref{sec:translation_dependent}.
+As already noted, the variable density version of the Persson-Strang algorithm \cite{Persson2004a} involves modifying the term $ m_2(\omega_N) $ in

 depending on the location of $ x_i $ in $ A $.
-It appears that the same principle as that of the proofs in Section~\ref{sec:translation_dependent} (partitioning $ A $ and approximating the interaction with its Riemann sums) allows to obtain an expression for the limiting density in this case.
+It appears that the same principle as that of the proofs in Section~\ref{sec:translation_dependent} (partitioning $ A $ and approximating the interaction with its Riemann sums) allows to obtain an expression for the limiting density in this approach.